 uvm_test class is the top-level class that a user can implement and there is no explicit parent that is mentioned.
 However, UVM has a special component called uvm_top and it is assigned as the parent of the test class.

-These are the few UVM Interview Questions which might helps you to crack Interviews or refreshing concepts before any interviews.
-I didn’t covered few topics in this section just because I already posted multiple conceptual posts in UVM sections so please refer that as well.
-See you guys …
+These are the few UVM Interview Questions that might help you to crack Interviews or refresh concepts before any interviews.
+I didn’t cover a few topics in this section just because I already posted multiple conceptual posts in UVM sections so please refer to that as well.
+See you guys 🙂

 Books to refer to learn UVM in more detail:

 - Getting Started with UVM: A Beginner’s Guide by Vanessa Cooper – https://amzn.to/39H4PMF

 - A Practical Guide to Adopting the Universal Verification Methodology (UVM) – https://amzn.to/3NapXZl